-- The I-290 improvements for the four build alternatives are within the existing I-290 right-of-way, with the exception of 2.79 acres located near five interchanges proposed for reconstruction, and a 2.65 acres for a 10-foot wide strip of right-of-way from the CTA Blue Line. - No displacements would result from the build alternatives. - Environmental justice to communities adjacent the Project Corridor is addressed by: - Access and travel time improvements for the four build alternatives; - Managed lanes or express bus on shoulder which would offer free or inexpensive and reliable travel along the Corridor either by riding in a bus in a managed lane or shoulder, or by carpooling; - Forecast arterial traffic shows no disproportionate impacts to EJ populations for the Preferred Alternative; the HOT 3+ & TOLL Alternative has some potential impacts, increasing arterial traffic the greatest through EJ communities; - Public transit and pedestrian/bicycle improvements would provide benefits to both EJ and non-EJ populations; - Other environmental factors show no disproportionate impacts to EJ populations; and - It is also noted that serving EJ populations with better connectivity, or access, to jobs and essential services, is a primary goal of USDOT's "Ladders of Opportunity" initiative, which provides research and funding for projects that achieve greater connectivity for transportation system users.
-This initiative defines connectivity, or accessibility, as "the degree to which the transportation system provides access to essential services and other destinations."
-The public transit and pedestrian/bicycle improvements included in this project would support this initiative.
+- The I-290 improvements for the four build alternatives are within the existing I-290 right-of-way, with the exception of 3.322 acres located near five interchanges or cross roads proposed for reconstruction, and 2.650 acres for a 10-foot-wide strip of right-of-way from the CTA Blue Line. - No displacements would result from the build alternatives. - EJ communities adjacent to the Project Corridor are addressed by: - Access and travel time improvements for the four build alternatives; - Managed lanes or express bus on shoulder, which would offer free or inexpensive and reliable travel along the Project Corridor either by riding in a bus in a managed lane or shoulder, or by carpooling; - Forecast arterial traffic shows no disproportionate impacts to EJ populations for the Preferred Alternative; the HOT 3+ & TOLL Alternative has some potential impacts, increasing arterial traffic the greatest through EJ communities; - Public transit and pedestrian/bicycle improvements would provide benefits to EJ and non-EJ populations;